NimuthuGanegoda/object-oriented-cpp-labs/README.md

 [![codecov](https://codecov.io/gh/filipdutescu/modern-cpp-template/branch/master/graph/badge.svg)](https://codecov.io/gh/filipdutescu/modern-cpp-template)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/filipdutescu/modern-cpp-template)](https://github.com/filipdutescu/modern-cpp-template/releases)

-# Modern C++ Template
+# object-oriented-cpp-labs

 A quick C++ template for modern CMake projects, aimed to be an easy to use starting point.

-This is my personal take on such a type of template, thus I might not use the best practices or you might disagree with how I do things.
-Any and all feedback is greatly appreciated!
+This project is based on the modern-cpp-template and adapted for object-oriented-cpp-labs.

 ## Features